 “There are a few of my personal belongings which I say farewell to

-with deeper regret, for it has been my companion for thirty-five years, almost half my lifetime.
+with deeper regret, for it has been my companion for thirty-five years,

-The Lewis Papers, my Biographies, and all my own books.
+On it were produced The Lewis Papers, my Biographies, and all my own books.

 Also, on a rough computation at least twelve thousand of Jack’s letters.